Holiday Pay: The Complete Guide for Employers

 Holiday pay policy: Further considerations

 We’ve talked a little about holiday pay and how to go about calculating this.
-Now, let’s look at a few other considerations you should keep in mind when putting together a basic holiday pay policy based on holiday entitlement.
+Now, let’s look at a few other things you should consider from how annual leave entitlement works, to do what do when faced with bank holidays and calculating pay for part-time employees

 Let’s start by breaking down what holiday entitlement actually is and some standard guidance the government provides when it comes to managing workers’ paid time off.